 In the area of Monts de Cristal National Park, one community (Andock Foula) (Figure 8) was visited.
 The traditional activities are agriculture and fishing.
-Agriculture is severely impacted by damages by elephants, who are reported to have devastated crops and destroyed squares and sanitary facilities.
-Around 1000 complaints of elephant-related HWC have been recorded over the last three years.

-Nowadays, lots of income comes from employment of youth in projects, such as Kinguele Hydropower.
+Agriculture is severely impacted by damages by elephants.
+Nowadays, lots of income come from employment of youth in projects, such as Kinguele Hydropower.
 In the area, communities note that there are lots of restriction around the park, and do not understand some of the restrictions.
 Communities note lack of proper channel of communication between ANPN agents and the communities.